Will Self-Driving Trucks Really Change the Transport Industry?

 Increased Demand

-Additionally, as self-driving trucks become more pervasive, freight costs should decrease, which will increase demand, leading to more overall transport business.
+Additionally, as autonomous trucks become more pervasive, freight costs should decrease, which will increase demand, leading to more overall transport business.
 If that's the case, more drivers will be needed to do the local part of the truck driving at the beginning and end of each truck run.

 Improved Safety

 Being overtired, being distracted while driving, speeding or driving too fast for road or weather conditions, not doing complete equipment checks, and simply being in the wrong place at the wrong time are among the top reasons why truck drivers get injured or killed on the job.
-Since truck drivers make their living being on the road and being in traffic for many hours a day every day, the chances of being in an accident are much higher for them than anybody else on the road.
+Since truck drivers make their living being on the road and are in traffic for many hours a day every day, the chances of being in an accident are much higher for them than anybody else on the road.

 Shifting Focus